liucharlie213/Rorys-Live-Karoake/README.md

 # Focus on:
 - improving aesthetics, promotional value, event usability

-# Implmented/Added:
+# Implemented/Added:
 - dynamic, professional, and responsive user interface design
 - an event photo gallery
 - integration of Spotify API to get song album covers
 - a carousel of popular songs
 - table of available songs
-- straightforwards search and sorting through through the songs
+- straightforwards search and sorting through the songs

 # TODO:
-- difficulty decoration on select songs
+- difficulty decorating on select songs
 - song request form
 - CSV to JSON for easier database editing